7riumph/7riumph/README.md

 Always on the look out for oppotunities to make a difference, and pay it forwards!

-Some of my Open Source contributions:
+Some of my favorite Open Source contributions:

 SMS System Integration for [CASA](https://pgcasa.org/) volunteers  (Ruby on Rails)